Cravath’s London Office Moves to 100 Cheapside

 Financial Restructuring & Reorganization

 Ms. Moskowitz devotes a portion of her practice to pro bono service.
 In Lozano v.
 Alvarez, she successfully represented Ms. Montoya Alvarez before the U.S. Supreme Court in an international custody dispute which made new law regarding the application of equitable tolling to treaties in general and, in particular, to the “now settled” defense to a child’s return to her home country under the Hague Convention on the Civil Aspects of International Child Abduction.
-Ms. Moskowitz handled the trial in the district court, which denied the petition by the father of her client’s daughter to have the child returned to the United Kingdom, as well as the arguments before the Second Circuit Court of Appeals and the Supreme Court, both of which unanimously affirmed the district court’s decision in her client’s favor.
+Ms. Moskowitz handled the trial in the district court, as well as the arguments before the Second Circuit and the Supreme Court, both of which unanimously affirmed the district court’s decision in her client’s favor.

 Ms. Moskowitz has been recognized by numerous professional publications, including being named to Lawdragon’s lists of “500 Leading Global Litigators,” “500 Leading Litigators in America,” “500 Leading Global Antitrust & Competition Lawyers” and “500 Leading Bankruptcy & Restructuring Lawyers.”
-Benchmark Litigation has recognized her as a “Litigation Star,” named her a “Future Star” and repeatedly selected her for inclusion in the publication’s “40 & Under List.”
-In addition, Law360 selected her to serve as a member of its Securities Editorial Advisory Board and previously recognized her as one of 10 outstanding securities litigators under 40 in the nation.
+Benchmark Litigation has recognized her as a “Litigation Star,” and Law360 selected her to serve as a member of its Securities Editorial Advisory Board, having previously recognized her as one of 10 outstanding securities litigators under 40 in the nation.
 She was also named a New York Law Journal “Rising Star,” and she received Euromoney Legal Media Group’s Women in Business Law Award for “Rising Star: Litigation.”
 Additionally, Ms. Moskowitz received a Distinguished Alumna Award from The Fordham Law School Moot Court Board in recognition of her leadership while in the program and remarkable professional achievements so early in her career.

 Ms. Moskowitz previously served as President of the New York American Inn of Court, and is now a member of the Executive Committee.
 In addition, she is a member of the President’s Council of Cornell Women.